CAR: Cross-Vehicle Kinodynamics Adaptation via Mobility Representation: EXPERIMENTS

 \subsection{Cross-Vehicle Few-Shot Generalization}

-We compare \our against MAML~\cite{finn2017model} to evaluate cross-vehicle generalization in the few-shot regime.
-Unlike MAML, which learns a platform-agnostic parameter initialization, \our explicitly leverages physical vehicle configurations to identify and prioritize the most relevant mobility neighbors within the structured latent space.
+We compare \our against MAML~\cite{finn2017model} and AnyCar~\cite{xiao2025anycar} to evaluate cross-vehicle generalization in the few-shot regime.
+Unlike MAML, which learns a platform-agnostic parameter initialization, and AnyCar, which trains a universal dynamics model across platforms, \our explicitly leverages physical vehicle configurations to identify and prioritize the most relevant mobility neighbors within the structured latent space.
 During adaptation, \our uses three trajectories from the new vehicle for mobility neighbor and weight identification, as well as gradient regulation, without fine-tuning on platform-specific data.

-Table~\ref{table:scale} shows \our outperforms MAML: Using only three trajectories from the new vehicle, \our reduces prediction error by 79.1\% compared to MAML under the same few-shot setting.
-Remarkably, even when MAML is fine-tuned on 400 trajectories of the new vehicle, its prediction accuracy remains inferior to \our adapted with just three trajectories.
-These results demonstrate that structured mobility representations informed by vehicle configurations enable more data-efficient and robust cross-vehicle generalization than purely data-driven, initialization-based meta-learning.
+Table~\ref{table:scale} shows \our outperforms both baselines under the same few-shot setting.
+With only three trajectories, \our reduces prediction error by 79.1\% and 43.5\% compared to MAML and AnyCar respectively.
+Remarkably, even when MAML and AnyCar are fine-tuned on 400 trajectories of the new vehicle, their prediction accuracy remains inferior to \our adapted with just three trajectories.
+These results demonstrate that structured mobility representations informed by physical vehicle configurations enable more data-efficient and robust cross-vehicle generalization than purely data-driven approaches.